 The HSE Action Plan for Research

-HSE Action Plan for Health Research 2019 – 2029 was approved by the HSE leadership team in 2019 and has the full support of the Department of Health.
+The HSE Action Plan for Health Research 2019-2029 was launched by HSE CEO Paul Read in December 2019 and has the full support of the Department of Health.
 This plan aims to put in place the building blocks within the Health Service that will enable research and innovation to integrate with healthcare delivery and to grow in a sustainable manner.

 HSE Research and Development Aims

 - Implement the HSE Action Plan for Research